CHURCH APOSTOLATES

 For more info contact Erik Garvey at megarvey@hotmail.com or 360.908.4564.

-Meets every Thursday from 6:00 – 7:30 PM in the Upper JP2 Youth Center.
+Meets every Thursday from 6:00 – 7:15 PM in Center Room 5 at Star of the Sea Campus.

 Sunday Hospitality